mjordan/islandora_workbench_docs/docs/workflows.md

 It's probably a good idea to namespace your custom/non-Workbench config entries so they are easy to identify and to reduce the chance they conflict with Workbench config settings, but it's not necessary to do so.

+### Cross-environment deployment / Continuous Integration

+Workbench can be used to create the same content across different development, testing, and deployment environments.
+One application of this is to allow a team of developers can be sure they are all using the same Islandora content.
+For example, it is possible to commit one or more Workbench config files to a shared Git repository, and when a developer rebuilds their envrionment, automatically run Workbench using those configuration files to load the shared content.

+Some tips on making Islandora more portable across environments include:

+- Adding the Workbench user's password to an [envrionment variable](/islandora_workbench_docs/installation/#password-management), eliminating the need to include the password in the configuration file
+- Using a [Google Sheet](/islandora_workbench_docs/preparing_data/#using-a-google-sheet-as-the-input-csv-file) as the `input_csv` value
+- Using a [remote Zip archive](/islandora_workbench_docs/preparing_data/#using-a-local-or-remote-zip-archive-as-input-data) as the input images, PDFs, etc. This Zip archive can also contain in input CSV, eliminating the need to point to a Google Sheet.
+- Using [URL aliases](/islandora_workbench_docs/fields/#values-in-the-field_member_of-column) in your `field_member_of` CSV column.

+The same capabilities apply to using Workbench to load data for automated testing during Continuous Integration workflows and configurations.

+An interesting facet of using the combination of remote Zip and (optionally) a Google Sheet as input is that people other than developers, such as content managers or testers, can add content to ingest without having to commit to the Git repository.
+All they need to do is update the Google Sheet and Zip file.
+As long as the URLs of these inputs do not change, the next time the developers run Workbench, the new content will be ingested.

+Automatically populating staging and production environments on build is a useful way to test that these environments have deployed successfully.
+Running a [rollback](/islandora_workbench_docs/rolling_back/) task can then delete the sample content once deployment has been confirmed.

+The [Islandora Sandbox](https://sandbox.islandora.ca/) is populated on build using Workbench.

 ### Case study

 Simon Fraser University Library uses Islandora Workbench to automate the transfer of theses from its locally developed thesis registration application (called, unsurprisingly, the [Thesis Registration System](https://theses.lib.sfu.ca), or TRS) to [Summit](https://summit.sfu.ca), the SFU institutional research repository running Islandora.
 This transfer happens through a series of scheduled tasks that run every evening.